 11 Inch Pizza’s Calzones

 Does making your own calzones seem a bit overwhelming to you?
 Or maybe just a bit too time consuming for your busy schedule?
 11 Inch Pizzas offers a wide range of calzones to suit any craving you may have.
 And you don’t have to worry about losing the delicious home-cooked taste – we make all our pizzas and calzones with love and care, using only the freshest possible ingredients.
-We even have gluten free, lactose-free and vegan options!
+We even have gluten free (will contain small amounts of gluten), lactose-free and vegan options!